hasinthaindrajee/authentication-browser-back-button-handler/README.md

 Please follow the following instructions in order to apply the changes.
-We are rewriting the above given instruction, Please note that there are differences in the above given instructions and this set of instructions.
+We are rewriting the above given instruction since there are differences in the above given instructions and this set of instructions.
 So please be kind enough to follow the below instructions.

 First, you need to apply patch WSO2-CARBON-PATCH-4.4.0-0393 attached to this ticket in your environment.
-Please download WSO2-CARBON-PATCH-4.4.0-0393.zip and follow the directions in readme.
+Please download WSO2-CARBON-PATCH-4.4.0-0393.zip and follow the directions in readme in order to apply the patch.

 Download the CustomLoginPageHandlerArtifacts_RegistryBased.zip. and extract it to find the artifacts.
 You can follow the bellow steps to apply this solution.

-Copy CustomLoginEndpointUtils-1.0.0.jar file to the <IS_HOME>/repository/components/dropins/ folder
+Copy CustomLoginEndpointUtils-1.0.0.jar which is inside artifacts folder, to the <IS_HOME>/repository/components/dropins/ folder

-Copy check_session_id.jsp file to the <IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/ folder. (note that the new file is slightly different from the one which is shared with you earlier)
+Copy check_session_id.jsp file in the artifact directory to the <IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/ folder. (note that the new file is slightly different from the one which is shared with you earlier)

 Open <IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/WEB-INF/web.xml file and add following entries,,
     <servlet>